Device Management

 Register With a New Management Center

-This procedure shows how to register with a new management center.
-You should perform these steps even if the new management center uses the old management center's IP address.
+This procedure shows how to register with a new Firewall Management Center.
+You should perform these steps even if the new Firewall Management Center uses the old Firewall Management Center's IP address.

 Procedure